Tessellate-Imaging/monk_v1/study_roadmaps/2_transfer_learning_roadmap/README.md

  - 6_freeze_base_network
+     - Understand the effect of freezing base model in transfer learning - 1 - mxnet (Dataset: Legos Classification)
+     - Understand the effect of freezing base model in transfer learning - 1 - pytorch (Dataset: Legos Classification)
+     - Understand the effect of freezing base model in transfer learning - 1 - keras (Dataset: Legos Classification)
-     - Understand the effect of freezing base model in transfer learning - mxnet
+     - Understand the effect of freezing base model in transfer learning - 2 - mxnet (Dataset: Legos Classification)
-     - Understand the effect of freezing base model in transfer learning - pytorch
+     - Understand the effect of freezing base model in transfer learning - 2 - pytorch (Dataset: Legos Classification)
-     - Understand the effect of freezing base model in transfer learning - ker
+     - Understand the effect of freezing base model in transfer learning - 2 - keras (Dataset: Legos Classification)

+ - 7_effect_of_pretrained_weights
+     - Effect of using pretrained-weights or randomly initialized weights - mxnet (Dataset: Bird Species Classification)
+     - Effect of using pretrained-weights or randomly initialized weights - pytorch (Dataset: Bird Species Classification)
+     - Effect of using pretrained-weights or randomly initialized weights - keras (Dataset: Bird Species Classification)